pajtai/todo.yaml/README.md

 ### Syncing

 - You can use Dropbox or other methods to sync your todo.yamls between desktop and mobile.
 - Do you want to share you TODO with the world? `npx localtunnel --port 3000`
+- This is easy to run as a web app via pm2, use `npx todo.yaml` as the `script` and set the `cwd` for the directory your `todo.yaml` is in.

 ### Organization